cloudfoundry/cf-networking-onboarding/http-routes/040-route-propagation-pt-2.markdown

 ## How

 📝 **Look at actualLRPS**

-0. Grab the guid for appA.
+1. Grab the guid for appA.
 You'll need it in a moment.
 Let's call it APP_A_GUID.
    {% include codeHeader.html %}
    ```bash
    cf app appA --guid
    ```
-0. Ssh onto the Diego Cell vm where appA is running and become root.
+1. Ssh onto the Diego Cell vm where appA is running and become root.
 You can find where appA is running by running the following command:
+   {% include codeHeader.html %}
    ```bash
    cf curl /v2/apps/<app-guid>/stats
    ```
-0. Use the [cfdot CLI](https://github.com/cloudfoundry/cfdot) to query BBS for actualLRPs.
+1. Use the [cfdot CLI](https://github.com/cloudfoundry/cfdot) to query BBS for actualLRPs.
 Cfdot is a helpful CLI for using the BBS API.
 It's a great tool for debugging on the Diego Cell.
    {% include codeHeader.html %}
    ```bash
    cfdot actual-lrps | jq .
    ```
-0. Search through the actual LRPs for APP_A_GUID.
+1. Search through the actual LRPs for APP_A_GUID.
 It should match the beginning of a process guid.
 You'll find an entry for each instance of appA that is running.
-0. Let's dissect and store the most important information (for us) about appA:
+1. Let's dissect and store the most important information (for us) about appA:
    ```
    {
      "process_guid": "ab2bd185-9d9a-4628-9cd8-626649ec5432-cb50adac-6861-4f03-92e4-9fcc1a204a1e",